ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Abstract

 \section{Abstract}

 We present ViewSplat, a view-adaptive 3D Gaussian splatting network for novel view synthesis from unposed images.
 While recent feed-forward 3D Gaussian splatting has significantly accelerated 3D scene reconstruction by bypassing per-scene optimization, a fundamental fidelity gap remains.
-We attribute this bottleneck to the limited capacity of single-step feed-forward networks to regress static Gaussian primitives that satisfy all viewpoints.
-To address this limitation, we shift the paradigm from static primitive regression to view-adaptive dynamic splatting.
-Instead of a rigid Gaussian representation, our pipeline learns a view-adaptable latent representation.
-Specifically, ViewSplat initially predicts base Gaussian primitives alongside the weights of dynamic MLPs.
-During rendering, these MLPs take target view coordinates as input and predict view-dependent residual updates for each Gaussian attribute (\ie, 3D position, scale, rotation, opacity, and color).
-This mechanism, which we term view-adaptive dynamic splatting, allows each primitive to rectify initial estimation errors, effectively capturing high-fidelity appearances.
-Extensive experiments demonstrate that ViewSplat achieves state-of-the-art fidelity while maintaining fast inference (17~FPS) and real-time rendering (154~FPS). \keywords{Novel View Synthesis \and 3D Gaussian Splatting \and Pose-Free Reconstruction}
+We attribute this gap to the limited capacity of single-step feed-forward networks to regress static Gaussian primitives that satisfy all viewpoints.
+To address this limitation, we shift the paradigm from static primitive regression to view-adaptive splatting.
+Instead of a rigid Gaussian representation, our pipeline learns a view-adaptive latent representation.
+Specifically, ViewSplat initially predicts base Gaussian primitives alongside the weights of scene-conditioned View MLPs.
+During rendering, these MLPs take target-view coordinates as input and predict view-dependent residual updates for each Gaussian attribute (\ie, 3D position, scale, rotation, opacity, and color).
+This mechanism, which we term view-adaptive splatting, allows each primitive to rectify initial estimation errors, effectively capturing high-fidelity appearances.
+Extensive experiments demonstrate that ViewSplat achieves state-of-the-art fidelity while maintaining fast inference and real-time rendering; our large backbone variant runs at 15~FPS during inference and 90~FPS during rendering. \keywords{Novel View Synthesis \and 3D Gaussian Splatting \and Pose-Free Reconstruction}

 \thefootnote